 - Title — name of the changed record.

-Filtering the Audit Log
+Filtering and searching the Audit log

 Viewing change details